legend-exp/remage/docs/validation/processes-ib.md

 in beta decay processes, specifically for Ar-39 which is a relevant background source in liquid argon-based rare event searches.

-## What is Internal Bremsstrahlung?

-Internal Bremsstrahlung is a radiative correction to beta decay where a photon is emitted along with the beta particle and neutrino.
-Unlike external bremsstrahlung (which occurs when the beta particle interacts with matter after emission), internal bremsstrahlung is emitted directly from the nucleus during the decay process itself.

-The IB photon energy spectrum is continuous, extending from zero up to the Q-value of the decay.
-For Ar-39 (Q = 565 keV), the IB photons are typically soft (low energy), with most photons below 0.5 MeV.

 ## Validation test

 We simulate Ar-39 decays in a liquid argon environment with an HPGe detector and